nbekzat/Learn-Data-Science/README.md

 # Topic 1: What is Data Science?

+<a href='https://www.datacamp.com/tutorial/how-to-become-a-data-scientist'>Become a Data Scientist in 8 steps</a> by DataCamp.com

 Article: <a href='https://web.archive.org/web/20170707131930/http://www.datascientists.net/what-is-data-science'>What is Data Science?</a>

 <a href='https://www.ted.com/talks/kenneth_cukier_big_data_is_better_data'>Big data is better data </a> TED speach by Kenneth Cukier